 - Second-degree weapons offenses – Up to 10 years in prison with a mandatory period of parole ineligibility, and a fine of up to $150,000

 Help When You Need It Most

-At The Law Office of Matthew V. Portella, we leverage our expertise and tenacity do formulate the best possible defense strategy.
 We carefully investigate even the smallest details of each case to determine if situations such as self-defense, the defense of others, constitutional violations, duress, coercion, or simply being unaware of the law might be pertinent.

 In the event we do end up in a courtroom, together we may decide you should tell your story.
 Our staff will work with you as you prepare to take the stand in your own defense.
 We know from experience body language, facial expressions, and physical appearance carry a lot of weight with a judge and a jury.

-You Do Not Have to Stand Alone—Call Our Camden County Criminal Defense Lawyers Now
+Don’t Stand Alone—Call Our Camden County Criminal Defense Lawyers Now

 Protect your rights and defend your freedom.
 Call the Law Office Matthew V. Portella at (856) 310-9800 for a free case review, or send us a confidential email through our online contact form.